danBagan/danBagan/README.md

 ## Self Taught Software Engineer

 I've been coding from the age of 15.
-I have a passion for football, music, tattoos & photography outside of programming.\
+Outside of programming I have a passion for football, music, tattoos & photography.\
 🌍  I'm based in Liverpool, UK\
 ✉️  You can contact me at [danielbagan00@gmail.com](mailto:danielbagan00@gmail.com)\
 🧠  I'm learning Next.JS\